Federal Motor Carrier Safety Administration (FMCSA), DOT.

 The Department and Mexico's SCT would establish a monitoring group to supervise the implementation of the pilot program and to find solutions to issues affecting the operational performance of the pilot.
 The group would generally convene monthly in person, by video conference or by telephone.
 This group, composed of DOT and SCT employees, would discuss any issues that arise for carriers of either country, as they participate in the pilot program, and recommend changes as needed.

 FMCSA is also establishing an oversight and monitoring mechanism by utilizing a Federal advisory committee.
 This committee would be made up of stakeholders and will be a subcommittee of the MCSAC.
-The monitoring group's objective is to review the implementation of the pilot program and recommend solutions to issues affecting the operational performance of the pilot program.
+The monitoring group's objective is to review the implementation of the pilot program and recommend solutions to Start Printed Page 20817issues affecting the operational performance of the pilot program.

 The Department would be providing reports to Congress regarding this pilot program on an annual basis.
 These reports will be posted on FMCSA's Web site.
 Additionally, at the conclusion of the pilot program the Department would report to Congress the findings, conclusions, and recommendations of the program.